 Approximate time by bus: 40 minutes.
 Take any eastbound bus (30, 23, 10, etc) and get off at Wisconsin & Plankinton.
 Walk to Water & Michigan.
 Take the 15 bus towards Drexel Via Chicago and get off at Kinnickinnic and Morgan.
 Walk to 2801 East Morgan Ave.

-Description of Agency/ Activities: When a greater level of care is needed Shepherd House goes one step beyond traditional day care and provides secure and soothing care to very fragile individuals who live with Alzheimer’s and other forms of dementia.
-The Center is a model of family values and it shows in every life it touches.
-The clients at St. Ann Center learn what is means to accept, love and care for everyone.
-Days at St. Ann Center are filled with moments of joy and it is seen on the faces of everyone we touch.
+Description of Agency/ Activities: St. Ann’s Center for Intergenerational Care is a facility that that offers care on different levels so that it is tailored to the needs of the client.
+When a greater level of care is needed, Shepherd House goes one step beyond traditional day care and provides secure and soothing care to very fragile individuals who live with Alzheimer’s and other forms of dementia.
+The clients at St. Ann’s Center learn what it means to accept, love and care for everyone.
+The Center is a model of family values and days at St. Ann’s Center are filled with moments of joy and it is seen on the faces of everyone we touch.
 Our goal is to ensure that growing and learning never end.

-Commitment/ Requirements: 2 - 3 hours once a week.
-Students must set up weekly visits.
+Special Requirements: Students are expected to come at a consistent, pre-scheduled time each week.
 A TB test (if one has been done in the past year, it is valid) and background check are required.

 Phone: (414) 383-2630